MTG/DCASE-models/README.md

 ```

 ## Usage
 There are several ways to use this library.
+In this repository there are examples of three types:

-### Python script
+### Python scripts
 The folder `scripts` includes python scripts for data downloading, feature extraction, model training and testing.
 These examples show how to use DCASE-models within a python script.

 ### Jupyter notebooks